Severe Asthma Management

 - If the health care provider has written a specific Asthma Action or Emergency Plan, please make sure the school nurse has a copy.
 If your child uses a Peak Flow Meter, make sure the school nurse is aware.

-Please free to contact your school nurse if you have any questions or concerns.
+Please feel free to contact your school nurse if you have any questions or concerns.